 P366 Change to Supplier Charge SP08a for hard-to-read sites

-The Panel is required to submit to the Authority a Significant Code Review (SCR) Suitability Assessment Report in regards to whether P366 falls within the scope of the three SCRs being undertaken.
-The Panel will consider the draft SCR Suitability Assessment Report at their June 2018 meeting.
-In the absence of P366 becoming a SCR Subsumed Modification Proposal, P366 will progress in accordance with the approved Assessment Procedure timetable unless the Authority determines that is shall be a SCR Subsumed Modification.
+The Panel was required to submit to the Authority a Significant Code Review (SCR) Suitability Assessment Report in regards to whether P366 falls within the scope of the three SCRs being undertaken.
+The Panel considered the draft SCR Suitability Assessment Report at their 14 June 2018 meeting and the SCR Suitability Assessment Report (see below) has now been submitted to the Authority.
+P366 will progress in accordance with the approved Assessment Procedure timetable unless the Authority determines that is shall be a SCR Subsumed Modification.